So you want to host a dinner party?... Here's how to effortlessly!

 Offer a welcome glass of bubbly upon guests' arrival.

-If you're introducing friends who've never met for the first time, ease social anxiety with a welcome glass of bubbles - the Meyer NV Methode Traditional will go over well, served in vintage coupes.
+If you're introducing friends who've never met for the first time, ease social anxiety with a welcome glass of bubbles - the aromatic glass of the popular 13th Street Cuveé Rosé Sparkling will go over well, served in vintage coupes.

 Set the mood with candlelight.